mjvh80/SymWin/README.md

 ------
 A ready-made version can be found here: https://github.com/mjvh80/SymWin/releases .

-It is easy to build, however, my running the ```build.cmd``` script or using Visual Studio.
+It is easy to build, however, by running the ```build.cmd``` script or using Visual Studio.
 The steps are:

 - clone this repository
 - run build.cmd or use Visual Studio